Support on offer for mums having trouble breastfeeding

 The theme of World Breastfeeding Week 2018 is ‘Foundation of Life’, with breastfeeding preventing hunger and malnutrition and ensuring food security for babies, even in times of crises.

-For more information on the breastfeeding support drop-in sessions, or any other of Council’s Maternal and Child Health programs, click HERE.
+Please head to our Maternal and Child Health page for more information on the breastfeeding support drop-in sessions, or any other of Council’s Maternal and Child Health programs.